-If you think you may need care and support and need a Care and support Assessment.
-You can do this by getting in touch with the First Contact team.
+If you think you may need a Care and Support Assessment you can get in touch with the First Contact team.

 It is their job to gather information to make an assessment.
 The team can take information from you, a relative, a friend, or a professional, providing permission has been obtained from the person concerned.